-If you have never understood the saying “heaven is a place on earth”, then head over to Knysna.
+If you are looking for the synonym of the saying “heaven is a place on earth”, then head over to Knysna.

 Knysna is the eden of South Africa with its jaw-dropping natural beauty from coast to forest.
-It’s the place where you can spot dolphins and whales from golden sand beaches.
+It’s the place where you can spot whales from its dramatic heights.
 It’s the place where history and magic are still very much alive in the lush Outeniqua forest; where loeries and elephants carry fairy tales and mysteries deep into the roots of an old Yellowwood tree.
 It’s a place you need.
 It’s the place to be.